mjkmain/mjkmain/README.md

   * MLOps

 - XAI
-  * find optimal function which same mapping with Balck-Box
+  * find optimal function which have same mapping with Balck-Box
   * Specifically, I want use XAI for find best parameter of Tikhonov Regularization (L2 Regularization)

 - Mathematics